-Founded in 2005, QSpot LGBT Community Center fosters the health, well-being and pride of NJ’s LGBT community by providing resources, referrals, education, and outreach.
+Founded in 2005, QSpot LGBT Community Center fosters the health, well-being and pride of NJ’s LGBT and allied community by providing resources, referrals, education, and outreach.
 QSpot works tirelessly to fulfill its mission while operating a safe and welcoming 2000 sq ft community center in Asbury Park/Ocean Grove, NJ.

 QSpot is the only LGBT community center serving the diverse cities of Asbury Park, Ocean Grove, Red Bank, Long Branch, Toms River, Princeton, Trenton and others while operating as a 501(c) 3 tax exempt non-profit organization.

 QSpot LGBT Community Center (known officially as Jersey Shore Community Center Project) has been organized as a 501(c)3 tax-exempt non-profit organization since July 1, 2005.
 Joe D’Andrea, an Asbury Park resident, along with MaryAnn Vitiello, James Nappi, Brent Pawlecki and others, established the organization with the goal of opening an LGBT community center where services for residents could be provided.
 Tragically, within six months of its founding, D’Andrea suddenly died.

 Since then, the Board of Trustees has stayed true to the founders vision, using an all-volunteer, grass roots, community-based model, QSpot began offering programming to support the LGBT community through a series of outreach initiatives.
 These initiatives have grown into the services the agency offers today.